-First awarded in 2002, the VA State 4-H Horse Show is proud to offer the Leg Up Award again in 2020.
-The Show Committee is committed to bringing recognition to an outstanding and inspirational 4-Her in the horse project that attends the 2020 State 4-H Horse Show.
+First awarded in 2002, the VA State 4-H Horse Show is proud to offer the Leg Up Award annually.
+The Show Committee is committed to bringing recognition to an outstanding and inspirational 4-Her in the horse project that attends the 2021 State 4-H Horse Show.